Phineas and Ferb season 5: Episodes

+Doofenshmirtz builds sentient machines called "Coin-collect-inators" with the goal of finding a specific coin for his collection.
+However, he realizes too late that the "inators" are in fact vending machines and his worst fear comes to pass: the vending machines rise up and enact the "Vendpocalypse", kidnapping all the citizens in the Tri-State Area.
+The vending machine attacks Phineas and the gang while they are skipping rocks, and they all manage to escape with Candace driving their car.
+Doofenshmirtz, Perry, and Vanessa escape as well, but Norm is left behind.
+The leader of the vending machines tempts Norm over to their side, as Norm has been feeling insecure about not being appreciated and treated as part of the family with Doofenshmirtz.
+Meanwhile, the kids discover all the vending machines reconvening at Doofenshmirtz Evil Inc., placing all the citizens into a giant vending machine, and break in to rescue them.
+They use their rock skipping inventions to shoot Doofenshmirtz's coin collection into the giant vending machine, freeing everyone and fleeing.
+Doofenshmirtz, Perry, and Vanessa return, only to find Norm has been remodelled as the "Vend-Norm-inator".
+Doofenshmirtz voices his true appreciation for Norm and how he has always been there for him since his divorce, returning Norm back to normal.
+As the vending machines' leader begins recreating the endless army, Norm sacrifices himself by activating his self-destruct button, destroying the mainframe and all the vending machines, to Doofenshmirtz and Vanessa's sorrow.
+Afterwards, Doofenshmirtz begins slowly rebuilding Norm.

 Production

 Background and development

 Series creators Dan Povenmire (left) and Jeff "Swampy" Marsh (right) returned for the fifth season.

 Phineas and Ferb was renewed for a fourth season in August 2011.
 Originally set to be the final season, it concluded with an hour-long finale, "Last Day of Summer", on June 12, 2015.
-Povenmire and Marsh remained with the network and together created the series Milo Murphy's Law (2016–2019), after which Povenmire solely created the series Hamster & Gretel (2022–present).
+Povenmire and Marsh remained with the network and together created the series Milo Murphy's Law (2016–2019), after which Povenmire solely created the series Hamster & Gretel (2022–2025).
 In April 2019, Disney announced a one-off film, Phineas and Ferb the Movie: Candace Against the Universe, and that it would be released on its then-new streaming service Disney+; the film premiered on August 28, 2020.
 On January 13, 2023, it was announced that a deal between Povenmire and Disney Branded Television would renew Hamster & Gretel for a second season, and revive Phineas and Ferb for two new seasons with 20 episodes each.
 In March 2023, it was revealed that Marsh would also return as executive producer and voice director for the revival.